-How to celebrate
+How to take part

-When is National Herpes Awareness Day celebrated in 2022?
+When is National Herpes Awareness Day celebrated in 2023?

 National Herpes Awareness Day is observed on October 13 each year.